 Public disclosure: The credit documentation and information that should be made publicly available via a public registry, including any steps that may be taken to protect the privacy of individual project site owners.

 Credit ledgers and serialization: The role of credit registries and serialization (e.g. registries can assign unique serial numbers to credits to ensure that credits are not double-counted or sold more than once).
+This section will also need to show how credit registries can track the issuance, transfer, and cancellation of credits that can only be generated and used seasonally.

 Private and confidential business information: Project site information that may be kept confidential if deemed sensitive (e.g. a landowner’s home address), proprietary or a trade secret.